cristhianescobar/old_website/README.md

-christophior.com-node-
+christophior.com (Node)
 ======================

-A Node.js version of my personal site.
+A Node version of my personal site.

+to run install Node and NPM

+install dependent modules
+"npm install"

+run node application
+"node app.js"

+the application will be running on http://localhost:8080